ByteDeflect/github-rest-api-rs/docs/PullsApi.md

 > models::ActivityMarkRepoNotificationsAsRead202Response pulls_slash_update_branch(owner, repo, pull_number, pulls_update_branch_request)
 Update a pull request branch

 Updates the pull request branch with the latest upstream changes by merging HEAD from the base branch into the pull request branch.
+Note: If making a request on behalf of a GitHub App you must also have permissions to write the contents of the head repository.

 ### Parameters